ac-coder-21/loan-predition/README.md

 # loan-predition
-Loan Prediction system using Python, HTML, CSS and Machine Learning.
+Loan Prediction Analysis system.
+Developed as a part of Internship with Code Clause.